When Incubus Attacks Volume 1

 When Incubus Attacks, Vol. 1 is an EP that was released on August 22, 2000, by Incubus.
 The title is a parody of Cable's album title, When Animals Attack.

 The tracks on this EP were recorded live during the 1999 and 2000 world tour of Make Yourself, as well as "Crowded Elevator", a song recorded during the recording of the Make Yourself album, previously unreleased outside of the Japanese pressing of Make Yourself, the European "Pardon Me" single, and the Australian "Drive" releases.
 A joke rap song, "We're Smoking The Herb Again", was recorded by the band and is a hidden track after "Pardon Me".

 The US pressing of the EP was limited to 100,000 copies; however' the Canadian pressing is still widely available.
 The EP is also available online through the iTunes Store and many other online digital media stores.

+Reception

+AllMusic awarded the EP three out of five stars, with their review stating, "part of Incubus's charm lies in its eclectic production touches, so it's heartening to hear that these songs stand up quite well even when stripped of zippy electronics and gut-wrenching riffs."